 Conclusion

-Throughput rate is a key metric for understanding how efficiently production systems turn inputs into completed output.
+Throughput rate is a key metric for understanding how efficient production systems turn inputs into completed output.
 By measuring it accurately and identifying bottlenecks, businesses can improve productivity, reduce delays, and operate more predictably without increasing resources.

 FAQ about Throughput Rate